vkm11/Angular_crud/README.md

-* when you fill adduser form and submit then you can check network it is created successfully ore not
+* when you fill adduser form and submit then you can check network it is created successfully or not
 - status code is 201 then it is created sussfully it means resource created succssfully.

 - after submit the form alert msg is shown and automatic exit